If you hate these pesky bugs trying to enter your home or garden, try one of these How to Get Rid of Flies hacks in this detailed article.

 Flies are usually attracted to the garden due to manure and decaying vegetation.
-Planting fly repellent plants like Basil is a perfect choice, as it throws off a strong aroma that flies detest.
-Lavender, Mint, Bay leaf, Tansy, and Wormwood are some other herbs that you can choose.
+Planting fly repellent plants like Basil and wormwood can be an option, too, as they have the aroma that flies detest.
+Lavender, Mint, Bay leaf, and Tansy are some other herbs that you can choose.

-Check out our article on getting rid of mice with peppermint oil here!
+Check out our article on getting rid of mice using peppermint oil here!

 Check out our article on growing clementine oranges here!

-The strong sweet fragrance of apple cider vinegar is irresistible for flies.
-Pour a little amount of apple cider vinegar to a bowl and add a few drops of the dish detergent in it.
+The strong sweet smell of apple cider vinegar is irresistible for flies.
+Pour a small amount of apple cider vinegar into a bowl and add a few drops of the dish detergent to it.
 Place this bowl in the vicinity of flies, and they’ll come flying happily towards their doom.

 Check out some fantastic uses of apple cider vinegar in the garden here!

 Drain flies are mostly seen near kitchen and bathroom drains and also go by the name sink moths.
-Mix a half cup of salt, half cup of baking soda and one cup of vinegar and pour this solution down your drain.
+Mix a half cup of salt, half cup of baking soda, and one cup of vinegar.
+Pour this solution down the drain.
 Let it sit overnight and flush it with boiling water in the morning.

-To know about baking soda uses in the garden, click here!
+To learn about baking soda uses in the garden, click here!

 Check out peppermint oil uses in the garden here!

 The places where Diatomaceous Earth is mostly used to get rid of flies are barns.
-The method to use it by simply spreading it around the regions where you see flies in your yard.
+The method to use is simply spreading it around the regions where you see flies in your yard.
 Also, check out more diatomaceous earth uses here.

 Note: It’s not suited for indoor use as it makes the surface look dusty.

-Do not expect some dramatic effect if the fly infestation is severe.
-As carnivorous plants don’t do it at a high rate.
+Do not expect some dramatic effect if the fly infestation is severe, as carnivorous plants don’t do it at a high rate.
 Venus flytrap and Sundew plants are your best bet.
-If not anything, they’ll be topic of talk among kids getting flies population down!
+If not anything, they’ll be the topic of talk among kids getting the flies population down!

 To know about the uses of clove oil in the garden, click here!